GraceLead/docker-and-ghost-setup/INSTRUCTIONS.md

     sudo systemctl daemon-reload
     ```
 ---
-### Add A User To The Server
+## Add A User To The Server
 1. Create a new a user.
 Follow the prompts as it will ask you to create a password
     ```
-    adduser DinosaurDavid
+    adduser DaveyJones
     ```
 1. Add your user to the sudo group
     ```
-    usermod -aG sudo,docker DinosaurDavid
+    usermod -aG sudo,docker DaveyJones
     ```
 1. Verify your user is in the groups sudo and docker
     ```
-    groups DinosaurDavid
+    groups DaveyJones
     ```
 1. Disconnect from server as root
     ```